WAL Programmer Manual

 name : (symbol?)

 New functions can be defined using the defun function.
 The first argument to defun is the name to which the new function definition is bound.
-Following the name the list of arguments must be specified.
-Finally, the expressions of the function body.
+Following the name, the functions' parameters can be specified.
+The parameters can either be a list of symbols, or a single symbol.
+If it is a list of symbols, the function expects one argument for each entry.
+If a function is called, the arguments to the function are evaluated and bound to the symbols in the argument list args.
+Then, the body

 Formatting Style